 Even for those that are more used to written communication, jumping on a call with a developer can be beneficial because, for example, an unintended and critical issue popped up or your project might require further analysis up front.
 Having a direct and preferred channel of communication with your developer goes well beyond your writing skills and time constraints.

 At the end of the day, the possibilities with a consultation are endless but you get always the same beneficial outcome: one hour of quality information is worth many hours of aimlessly wandering and frantically googling.

-Daniel Stanojevic is the co-founder of pixelDuo, a small development agency focusing on quality over quantity and long-term client relationships.
-With over a decade of WordPress experience they have created countless solutions helping businesses all over the world thrive.
+This blog post features Daniel Stanojevic who is the co-founder of pixelDuo, a small development agency focusing on quality over quantity and long-term client relationships.
+They’ve worked with WordPress and have created countless solutions helping businesses all over the world thrive for over a decade.
 Since 2013, they also build web applications with the Laravel framework.